What is proofreading?

 If you are in doubt about what proof correction involves and the difference between proofreading and copy-editing please visit the Society for Editors and Proofreaders (SfEP) website on this subject.
 They have also produced a short video summarizing what copy-editing and proofreading involves:

-A new development
+Intelligent Editing: A new addition

 I am now using a new computer program, Intelligent Editing PerfectIt, which will search out any inconsistencies in MS Word documents.
-This is a free add-on to my proofreading service.
+This is a free add-on to my manual proofreading service.

 What can you expect from proofreading?